May

 Journeys in Immersive Technologies

-In this talk, Eugene Ohu shares his fascination with technology and its intersection with psychology and his work at the Virtual Human Computer Interaction (VHCI) lab of the Lagos Business School, Nigeria, where he teaches and researches virtual reality (VR) technologies.
-He will share how he and his colleagues are exploring the use of immersive…
+In this talk, Eugene Ohu shared his fascination with technology and its intersection with psychology and his work at the Virtual Human Computer Interaction (VHCI) lab of the Lagos Business School, Nigeria, where he teaches and researches virtual reality (VR) technologies.
+He shared how he and his colleagues are exploring the use of immersive technologies…

 Apr